About the 1973 Lewis and Clark Expedition and the members:

 By Gary Kimsey

-Our journey of six months and 4,200 miles took place from late May to Nov.
-19, 1973.
-Our departure point was Fort Clatsop, a replica of the fort Lewis and Clark built near the mouth of the Columbia River for the winter of 1805-06.
+In 1973, our departure point was Fort Clatsop, a replica of the fort Lewis and Clark built near the mouth of the Columbia River for the winter of 1805-06.
 We paddled 450 miles up the Columbia and Snake Rivers to Lewiston, Idaho.
 There, we had our two canoes and kayak trucked to Montana.

-We hiked 425 miles along the Lola Trail across Idaho and into Montana.
+We then hiked 425 miles along the Lola Trail across Idaho and into Montana.
 We returned to the water on the Beaverhead River near Dillon, Montana.
 We paddled down the Beaverhead and then the Jefferson River to the Missouri River.
-From there, we followed the Missouri to St. Louis.
+From there, we followed the Missouri River to St. Louis.

 Did you capsize much?
+Yes, yes, yes.
 I was in canoes that capsized a total of 22 times.
 Once, along the wild rapids of the Missouri River near Great Falls, Montana, I got stuck under the canoe and would have drowned if Mike Wien hadn’t seen my hand sticking out of the water and pulled me up.
 Mike Cochran was in a canoe that capsized in the cold water of the Snake River in Washington.
 He nearly died from exposure before we were able to get him to shore and build campfires around him to warm him up.

 Finally, one question always arises when someone hears about our journey: Why did you do it?